siddanth-6365/cctv-optimization-minor-1/README.md

-This project processes videos to detect, track, and summarize moving objects using a combination of YOLO-based object detection, custom tracking algorithms, and video summarization techniques.
+The Adaptive Surveillance System project processes videos to detect, track, and summarize moving objects using a combination of YOLO-based object detection, custom tracking algorithms, and video summarization techniques.
 Below is a detailed breakdown of the current code’s functionality.

 Key Components of the Code
 	1. Video Preprocessing